-My Career About-Face: My partner, Josh, and I became farmers out of necessity.
+My Career Switch: My partner, Josh, and I became farmers out of necessity.

-Back then the future seemed limitless for us, so we used all of our savings to buy a vacant, historic farm known as the Beekman Mansion in rural upstate New York.
+Back then the future seemed limitless, so we used all of our savings to buy a vacant, historic farm known as the Beekman Mansion in rural upstate New York.
 It was meant to be a weekend home, but then Josh and I lost our jobs within a month of each other — and went from having six-figure jobs to zero income within 30 days.

-Faced with a million-dollar mortgage, we realized we had to make the farm work for us.
+Faced with a million-dollar mortgage, we realized we had to make the farm work.
 A neighboring down-on-his-luck farmer happened to approach us looking for a place to raise his herd of 80 goats.
 We ended up making and selling cheese and soap from the goat’s milk — and thus began our farming life.

 Neighbors and local farmers taught us the ropes.
 We learned it took a lot of patience to really plant a harvest you can live off.
 And the first time we saw goats give birth, it felt like watching clowns come out of those tiny clown cars!

 The farming we had to do out of need is now a lifestyle brand called Beekman 1802.
-And we're happier now than we have ever been in our lives.
+And we're happier now than we have ever been.

-Even though Beekman 1802 is a well-known brand today, Josh and I still do not pay ourselves a salary.
+Even though Beekman 1802 is a well-known brand today, Josh and I don't pay ourselves a salary.
 Most of our business income goes back into running the farm, our retail operations and our e-commerce site.

 We make it work by raising our own food, limiting travel to business trips only, and turning our pursuit of the simpler things in life into a source of content that inspires us and others.

 Why It Was Worth It: Everything we do on our farm is because we are passionate about it.
-Every recipe we create starts with what we are harvesting on the farm.
+Every recipe we create starts with what we're harvesting on the farm.
 The origin of every product we design is based on how we personally would use it.

 For example, one of our most popular items is our Iron Block Branch Vase.
 It came about because we wanted to display the heavy flowering branches from our fruit trees, and then asked a local blacksmith to design the vessel for us.